gomezvelezlab/WigglyRivers/README.md

 If you use this package, please cite the following paper:

 Gonzalez-Duque, D., & Gomez-Velez, J. D. (2025).
-WigglyRivers: Characterizing the Multiscale Nature of Meandering Channels [Accepted].
-Environmental Modelling & Software.
+WigglyRivers: A tool to characterize the multiscale nature of meandering channels.
+Environmental Modelling & Software, 106423. <https://doi.org/10.1016/j.envsoft.2025.106423>

 ## Credit and Acknowledgments